Chart Color Schemes

 Infrastructure

-Risdon Park has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally
+Risdon Park has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 13 projects likely to impact the area.
-Notable projects include Port Pirie Riverbank Precinct, Balmoral Park Estate Expansion, Key Worker Housing Initiative, and Port Pirie Masterplan / Yorke Peninsula and Mid North Regional Plan.
-The following list details those most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 13 projects that are expected to impact the area.
+Notable projects include the Port Pirie Riverbank Precinct, Balmoral Park Estate Expansion, Port Pirie Masterplan / Yorke Peninsula and Mid North Regional Plan, and Green Iron SA Port Pirie Hub.
+The following list details those projects likely to be most relevant:.

 Professional plan users can use the search below to filter and access additional projects.